Amazon announces Astro the home robot

 The technology and retail giant suggested that the $999.99 (£740) robot could be a help to the elderly or infirm.

-"Astro is a bold move by Amazon, but a logical step given its expertise in robots and desire to become more integrated into consumers' daily lives,"said Ben Woods, chief analyst at CCS Insight.
+"Astro is a bold move by Amazon, but a logical step given its expertise in robots and desire to become more integrated into consumers' daily lives,"said Ben Wood, chief analyst at CCS Insight.

 Unlike some rivals, Amazon "is willing to bring highly experimental products to market" and see how customers react, he said.